What is Sleep Apnea?

 How to Diagnose Your Sleep Apnea

-The only way to properly identify your sleep disorder is by receiving an official diagnosis with a sleep study provided by a local physician, or by visiting our Waterford dental office.
+The only way to properly identify your sleep disorder is by receiving an official diagnosis with a sleep study provided by a local physician.
+You can also visit us at Oakland Family Dental and we’ll make sure you get the diagnosis and treatment you need.

 We’ll work closely with your medical team to get you the treatment you need, so contact Dr. Sheehan today to get started.
 She can also discuss with you the various financial options that will help cover your treatment.

-A continuous positive airway pressure (CPAP) mask is typically the first prescribed treatment for patients once they’ve been diagnosed.
+A continuous positive airway pressure (CPAP) mask is typically the first prescribed treatment for patients once they’ve been diagnosed with sleep apnea.
 Although highly-effective for many, as many as four in five people don’t use their machine for the required amount of time or completely stop using their CPAP.

 Many complain the mask is bulky, noisy, claustrophobic, and restricting to their sleep.
 Without the use of an effective treatment, the risks can be life-threatening.
 Luckily, CPAP isn’t the only option.
 If you only use this treatment method occasionally or don’t use it at all, Dr. Sheehan offers comfortable, effective alternatives to CPAP.